deneha/azure-guidance/best-practices-monitoring.md

 - **Real User Monitoring**.
 This approach records the interactions between a user and the application and observes the flow of each request and response.
 This information can have a two-fold purpose: it can be used for metering usage by each user, and it can be used to determine whether users are receiving a suitable quality of service (for example, fast response times, low latency, and minimal errors occurring).
 The data captured can be used to identify areas of concern where failures most frequently occur, and elements where the system slows down, possibly due to hotspots in the application or some other form of bottleneck.
 If this approach is carefully implemented, it may be possible to reconstruct users' flows through the application for debugging and testing purposes.

-	> **Important**: The data captured by monitoring real users should be considered highly sensitive as it may include confidential material.
+	> [AZURE.IMPORTANT] The data captured by monitoring real users should be considered highly sensitive as it may include confidential material.
 If the captured data is saved it must be stored securely.
 If the data is being used for performance monitoring or debugging purposes, all personally identifiable information should be stripped out first.

 - **Synthetic User Monitoring**.
 In this approach, you write your own test client that simulates a user and performs a configurable but typical series of operations.
 You can track the performance of the test client to help determine the state of the system.
 You can also use multiple instances of the test client as part of a load-testing operation to establish how the system responds under stress, and what sort of monitoring output is generated under these conditions.

-	> **Note**: You can implement real and synthetic user monitoring by including code that traces and times the execution of method calls and other critical parts of an application.
+	> [AZURE.NOTE] You can implement real and synthetic user monitoring by including code that traces and times the execution of method calls and other critical parts of an application.

 - **Profiling**.
 This approach is primarily targeted at monitoring and improving application performance.
 Rather than operating at the functional level employed by real and synthetic user monitoring, it captures lower-level information as the application runs.
 Profiling can be implemented by periodic sampling of the execution state of an application (determining which piece of code that the application is running at a given point in time), or by using instrumentation that inserts probes into the code at important junctures (such as the start and end of a method call) and records which methods were invoked, at what time, and how long each call took.
 This data can then be analyzed to determine which parts of the application could cause performance problems.